gaelollivier/graphql-reason-mongo/README.md

 esy x Server
 ```

-Then connect using your prefered GraphQL client on: `http://localhost:8080/graphql`
+Then open `http://localhost:8080/graphql` in a web browser, or query it with your preferred GraphQL client.

 ## Database